What is a binary option?

 Binary options are financial instruments that simplify the trading of an underlying asset or market by turning trading into a bet-like experience.
 Basically, to a YES/NO question.

 For example, you have to guess/bet on whether the price of an underlying will be over or under a certain strike price after a certain time.
-If you think it'll be over, you'd pick YES - aka, you pick "buy".
+If you think it'll be over, you'd pick YES - i.e., you pick "buy".
 If you think the underlying asset or market will not meet the strike price, you'd pick NO - "sell" in this sense.
-For the most part, users can bet on Forex, Stock Indices, Commodities.
+For the most part, users can bet on forex, stock indices or commodities.
 These options are priced between $0 and $100.

 The expiration dates of a bet vary from minutes to weeks, it depends on the trader.

-Binary options are also banned by the Australian Securities and Investments Commission (ASIC).
+Binary options are also banned in Australia by the Australian Securities and Investments Commission (ASIC).

 Regulatory body: the Commodity Futures Trading Commission (CFTC)